dariovetrano03/toga-or-not-toga/README.md

-# TO GA or not TO GA?
+# TO/GA or not TO/GA?
 ![home_preview](img/home.png)